paigen11/file-read-challenge/README.md

 Use one of the smaller files contained within the `indiv18` folder - they're all about 400MB and can be used with all 3 implementations.
 Run those along with the `console.time` and `performance.now()` references and you can see which solution is more performant and by how much.

 ### To Put FEC Contribution Records in a MongoDB v4.x Collection
 It is possible to reformat the input records to a Javascript Object Notation (JSON) format compatible with MongoDB database version 4.x.
 You must do some additional preparation work.
+The instructions here assume you are familiar with the Linux command line and Linux-based utilities such as sed and egrep.

 Download and unzip the indiv18.zip file.
 Download the header file noted above.
 Make note of the path where you unzipped the contribution files to.
 The header file is in comma separated values format, using actual commas ',' as the separator.
 You must change the separator to a pipe symbol '|'.

 `sed 's/\,/\|/g' < indiv_header_file.csv > test1.csv`

 You must append individual contribution records to this test1.csv file.
-For testing purposes, I like to use egrep to extract records of interest, such as contributors employed by particular companies.
+For testing purposes, use egrep to extract records of interest, such as contributors employed by particular companies.

 `egrep 'PFIZER' >> test1.csv`